Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 ### What technologies will I be learning?

-Really quickly, let's start off by getting some terminology out of the way.
+Let's start off by getting some terminology out of the way.
 You'll be seeing these terms really often over the rest of the course, and they're really important in distinguishing the two main sides of the application.
-The frontend is the part that a user will see and interact with; it's the code that runs in a web browser in this case (like the Gmail webpage), and it will usually be provided to every user.
-The backend is the part of the application that isn't often accessed by users, and the frontend will connect with the backend for performing calculations, storing data, and providing interactions between multiple frontend applications; the backend code is rarely provided to users, and is often held on a small set of servers.
-In the Gmail example, the backend would be the part of the application that deals with storing the actual email data, returning it to the frontend when requested, sending emails, and actually moving your email from inbox to trash, spam, archive, or wherever else.
+The __frontend__ is the part of the application that a user will see and interact with.
+It's the code that runs in a web browser in this case (like the Gmail webpage).
+The __backend__ is the part of the application that isn't often accessed by users.
+Instead the frontend will connect with the backend for performing calculations, storing data, and providing interactions between multiple frontend applications.
+For Gmail, the backend would be the part of the application that deals with storing the actual email data, returning it to the frontend when requested, sending emails, and actually moving your email from inbox to trash, spam, archive, or wherever else.

-During this time, we'll be teaching and providing demonstrations for a Java backend using a Vert.x framework (a dependency which handles setting up a lot of boilerplate stuff, or stuff which is commonly set up the same way) and Typescript frontend using a React framework with a PostgreSQL database.
+Throughout the course, we'll be teaching and providing demonstrations for a Java backend using the Vert.x framework (a dependency which handles setting up a lot of boilerplate stuff, or stuff which is commonly set up the same way) with a PostgreSQL database, and a Typescript frontend using the React framework.

 >Note: in the Important Links section of this document, we're providing access to the Jumpstart Docs webpage
 >which contains our 'Jumpstart Dictionary'.
 If you come across any terminology not explained here, be sure to check